 - Identifying and accessing relevant expertise to undertake digital research for business and policy;

 - Anticipating future evolution and potential use of the digital research service market.

 The PGCert consists of six 10-credit courses.
 It is designed as a part-time online offering to allow professionals to study while working.
 Applicants will have the option to complete the program in 12 or 24 months.
 Courses can be taken individually as CPD or together to form a PGCert.

 The distance fomat enables students to study off campus which may help reduce study costs.
 Course fees for the 2015/16 intake are £3,950.
 There may be discounts available for University of Edinburgh alumni.
 See Scholarships and Student Funding Services for funding opportunities, or search for funding.
 Study fees offer remarkable value for money: commercial training certificates can cost between £800 and £2,500 for a 3-5 day course in introductory data science, and may not leave students able to critically apply skills.
-When taken in conjunction with available courses in data analytics and statistics a balanced skillset can be acheived, for those without significant prior experience.
+When taken in conjunction with available courses in data analytics and statistics a balanced skillset can be achieved, for those without significant prior experience.

 Further information can be found on the postgraduate admissions webiste.

 The course is directed by scholars from the Institute for the Study of Science, Technology and Innovation (ISSTI) a research network established in 2000 to bring together groups of academics and individual researchers involved in research, teaching and knowledge transfer on social and policy aspects of science, technology and innovation.

 Special guest lecturers: in addition we have confirmed a number of globally distinguished academics including Wendy Espeland (Northwestern), Rob Procter (University of Warwick), Noortje Marres (Goldsmiths, University of London).